-IPMI LAN LEDs
+IPMI-Dedicated LAN LEDs

-A dedicated IPMI LAN, located on the back panel, has two LED indicators.
-The amber LED on the right of the IPMI LAN port indicates activity, while the LED on the left indicates the speed of the connection.
-See the table below for more information.
+An IPMI-dedicated LAN is located on the I/O Backplane of the motherboard.
+The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
+See the tables at right for more information.